IrondiUg/Web_Application_Attack_and_Defense/README.md

 ## Overview

-This project summarizes the complete setup, configuration, troubleshooting, and security testing process for deploying PrestaShop stack before and after security configuration.
+This project summarizes the complete setup, configuration, troubleshooting, and security testing process for deploying PrestaShop before and after security configuration.

 ### Components Used